 Concurrently with the offering of the Convertible Notes (Note 9), Precigen entered into a share lending agreement (the "Share Lending Agreement") with J.P.
 Morgan Securities LLC (the "Share Borrower") pursuant to which Precigen loaned and delivered 7,479,431 shares of its common stock (the "Borrowed Shares") to the Share Borrower.
-The Share Lending Agreement will terminate, and the Borrowed Shares will be returned to Precigen within five business days of such termination, upon (i) termination by the Share Borrower or (ii) the earliest to occur of (a) October 1, 2023 and (b) the date, if any, on which the Share Lending Agreement is either mutually terminated by one party upon a default by the other party.
+The Share Lending Agreement will terminate, and the Borrowed Shares will be returned to Precigen within five business days of such termination, upon (i) termination by the Share Borrower or (ii) the earliest to occur of (a) October 1, 2023 and (b) the date, if any, on which the Share Lending Agreement is either mutually terminated or terminated by one party upon a default by the other party.
 The Share Borrower maintains collateral in the form of cash or certain permitted non-cash collateral with a market value at least equal to the market value of the Borrowed Shares as security for the obligation of the Share Borrower to return the Borrowed Shares when required by the terms above.
-The Borrowed Shares were offered and sold to the public at a price of \$13.37 per share under a registered offering (the "Borrowed Shares Offering").
-Precigen did not receive any proceeds from the sale of the Borrowed Shares to the public.
+The Borrowed Shares were offered and sold to the public or any lending fees from the Share Lending Agreement is affiliates or the public.
 Affiliates of Third Security purchased all of the shares of common stock in the Borrowed Shares Offering.